What about those who have never heard the gospel?

 Each of these stories illustrate the truth, that God is available, no matter where a person lives, and even people who live in areas where the gospel has rarely been heard, are hearing and coming to Christ.

-Recently (July 2012) a group of nine people from our church visited in the home of a Christian who grew up in the Middle East.
+A few years ago, a group of nine people from my church visited in the home of a Christian who grew up in the Middle East.
 She lived in a city and nation where there are very few Christians, and she had never met a Christian or read the Bible or heard the gospel.
 But one night, she had a dream.
 In this dream, she stepped outside of her door and was in a desert, and there was a cross lying on a rock.
 She was told to put the cross in the rock, and when she did, a city appeared with people who looked like her but spoke a language foreign to her.

 Really, the question should not be, “Why did God put them in places where the gospel is rarely preached?”
 The question should be, “Why are we not taking the gospel to them?”